ChrisFeldmeier/multiagent-livekit-simli/README.md

 ## Run first Agent (With Simli Avatar)

--> Avatar is not working at the moment, get a green broken screen :-(
+✅ Handling & Handshakes with Web RTC Implementation with Simli Avatar are working ❌ Avatar Video Picture is not working at the moment, got a green broken screen 🙁

 ![Description of the image](/error.jpeg)